TheoCavinato/PGMatch/README.md

     --round 10
 ```

-The proba of *I* and *G* of belonging to the same individual is stored in **Example_output/probas.individual_x_genome.tsv.gz**.
+The probability that *I* and *G* belong to the same individual is stored in **Example_output/probas.individual_x_genome.tsv.gz**.

 ## Scripts
 - **compute_ce_cg_r2.r** \
-    Compute the environmental (Ce) and genetic correlation (Cg) between each phenotype and their variance explained by genetics (r2) based on a given dtaset of phenotypes and polygenic scores.
+    Computes the environmental (Ce) and genetic correlation (Cg) between each phenotype and the variance explained by genetics (r²) based on a given dataset of phenotypes and polygenic scores.
-    * *--pheno* Input matrix jof phenotypes.
-First column is the ID of the individual + One column per phenotype, one row per individual.
+    * *--pheno* Input matrix of phenotypes.
+First column: individual ID; one column per phenotype; one row per individual.
     * *--pgs* Input matrix of polygenic scores.
-Same format as *--pheno*.
+Same format as --pheno.
     * *--ce* Output path for the environmental correlation between the phenotypes.
 Matrix of size #phenotypes x #phenotypes.
     * *--cg* Output path for the genetic correlation between the phenotypes.
 Matrix of size #phenotypes x #phenotypes.
     * *--r2* Output path for the variance explained by each phenotype.
-Matrix with #phenotypes rows and two columns: "pheno", containing the phenotype name, and "r2", containing the corresponding variance explained.
+Matrix with #phenotypes rows and two columns: "pheno" (phenotype name) and "r2" (variance explained).

 - **llr_computation.r** \
-    Compute Log-likelihood ratios (LLR).
+    Computes Log-likelihood ratios (LLR).
     * *--ce* Input environmental correlation between phenotypes.
     * *--r2* Input variance explained between the phenotypes.
     * *--pheno* Input matrix of phenotypes.
 Format described in **compute_ce_cg_r2.r**.
     * *--pgs* Input matrix of polygenic scores.
 Format described in **compute_ce_cg_r2.r**.
     * *--llr* Output path for the computed LLR.
-Matrix of #individuals rows and two columns: "IID", containing the ID of the individual, and "llr", corresponding the the log-likelihood ratios.
+Matrix of #individuals rows and two columns: "IID" (individual ID) and "llr" (log-likelihood ratios).

 - **moments_supervised.r** \
-    Compute the moments of the LLR distribution (training of the model) using the **supervised approach** described in the paper.
+    Computes the moments of the LLR distribution (model training) using the **supervised approach** described in the paper.
-    * *--llr_h1* LLR computed between a *--pheno* matrix and a *--pgs* matrix where individuals ID per row were the same.
+    * *--llr_h1* LLR computed between a *--pheno* matrix and a *--pgs* matrix where IDs per row match.
-    * *--llr_h0* LLR computed between a *--pheno* matrix and a *--pgs* matrix where individuals ID per row were different.
+    * *--llr_h0* LLR computed between a *--pheno* matrix and a *--pgs* matrix where IDs per row differ.
-    * *--moments* Output path for the estimated moments of the distribution of LLR under H0 and H1.
+    * *--moments* Output path for the estimated moments of the LLR distribution under H0 and H1.

 - **moments_unsupervised.r** \
-    Compute the moments of the LLR distributions (training of the model) using the **unsupervised approach** described in the paper.
+    Computes the moments of the LLR distribution (model training) using the **unsupervised approach** described in the paper.
     * *--r2* Input variance explained for each phenotype.
     * *--ce* Input environmental correlation between the phenotypes.
     * *--cg* Input genetic correlation between the phenotypes.
     * *--moments* Output path for the estimated moments of the distribution of LLR under H0 and H1.

 - **llr2probas.r** \
-    Convert LLR into probability of a match (Pr(G=I | LLR) in the paper).
+    Converts LLR into the probability of a match (Pr(G=I | LLR), as described in the paper).
-    * *--moments* Path to the trained model (output of the supervised or unsupervised moments).
+    * *--moments* Path to the trained model (output of supervised or unsupervised moments).
-    * *--llr* LLR computed between a *--pheno* matrix and a *--pgs* matrix of people suspected to be the same.
+    * *--llr* LLR computed between a *--pheno* matrix and a *--pgs* matrix of people suspected matches.
     * *--probas* Output file for probabilities.
-    * *--round (optional)* Number of digits to use in *--probas* file.
+    * *--round (optional)* Number of digits to use in the *--probas* file.

 ## Analysis
 The following folders each correspond to an analysis in the paper:
 - **Precision_recall_per_phenotype**: assessment of the precision-recall of our method.
-- **Realistic_scenario**: re-assessment of the preicision-recall in a realistic scenario.
+- **Realistic_scenario**: re-assessment of preicision-recall in a realistic scenario.
-- **Apoe_inference**: aims at inferring whether individuals were carrier of the APOE-e4 haplotype using re-identification by phenotypic prediction.
+- **Apoe_inference**: inference of whether individuals carry the APOE-e4 haplotype using re-identification by phenotypic prediction.
 - **Comparison_idefix**: comparison of IDEFIX with our method.
-- **Participation**: aims at inferring whether an individual was part of the biobank using re-identification by phenotypic prediction.
+- **Participation**: inference of whether an individual was part of a biobank using re-identification by phenotypic prediction.

 The code in the folder **Compute_variance_explained** and **LDSC** was used to generate necessary data for the analysis.